Modules

 Type-level signed integers with positive sign.

-is a type that acts as an array of types.
-It is defined similarly to UInt
+TArr is a type that acts as an array of types.
+It is defined similarly to UInt, only its

 values can be more than bits, and it is designed to act as an array.
 So you can only add two if